AllenInstitute/biorealistic-v1-model/instructions/tensorflow.md

-## Synaptic dat for TensorFlow models
+## Synaptic data for TensorFlow models
 This step is not necessary for running the model, but if you are interested in how the parameters of the files under `synaptic_data` directory in the TensorFlow model repo, you can run the following command to generate them.

 `$ snakemake tf_basis_functions`